 Must be uploaded into the application portal.

-For current grantees or applicants that received a grant in the last three years: metric proposal in each "total" category should be equal to twice your YTD (Q2) 2022-23 performance or higher.
-Any reduction in metrics from your YTD performance must be justified in your proposed scope of work.
+For 2023/24 grantees: proposed "totals" for any metric category should be double (2x) your six-month 2023/24 YTD (Q1+Q2) totals or higher.
+Any proposed metrics that do not meet this requirement must be thoroughly justified in the proposed scope of work.

 - 1. Number of Training Events

 - 2. Number of Unique Clients Trained

 - 3. Number of New Clients Trained

 - 4. Number of Training Hours

 - 5. Number of Unique Clients Counseled

 - 6. Number of New Clients Counseled

 - 7. Number of Counseling Hours

 - 8. Number of New Businesses Started

-- 9. Number of Businesses Closed

-- 10. Number of Jobs Created (full and part-time)

-- 11. Number of Jobs Retained (full and part-time)

-- 12. Dollar Amount of Increase in Sales

-- 13. Number of Contracts